PFA COMMITTEES and SUBCOMMITTEES

 Lead volunteer(s): Meghan Antonopoulos, Sarah Slipsky

-Volunteer responsibilities: Conceptualize, organize, and write or request articles from the school community, then complete the graphic layout, edit, and publish.
+Volunteer responsibilities: Conceptualize, organize, and write or request articles from the school community, then request translation, complete the graphic layout, edit, and publish.

 See all Communications subcommittees